How we work out Council Tax Support if you are working age

 What we take into account for a working age customer

 A working age claim is if you are single or if you are part of a couple and you are under the qualifying age for state pension credit.
 You can find out if you are pensionable age by checking on GOV.UK .
-If you are a mixed age couple, one of you is pensionable age and one of you is working age and in receipt of one of the following, Universal Credit, Income Support, Job Seekers Income based or Employment Support Allowance, you will be treated as working age for the purposes of Council Tax Support.
+If you are a mixed age couple, one of you is pensionable age and one of you is working age and in receipt of one of the following; Universal Credit, Income Support, Job Seekers (Income based) or Employment Support Allowance (Income related), you will be treated as working age for the purposes of Council Tax Support.

 The amount of Council Tax Support you might get depends on your financial circumstances, your age, who lives with you and where you live.

-The maximum amount of Council Tax Support you can get is unchanged and everyone of working age will be responsible for at least 25% of the annual Council Tax.
-The maximum will also be capped to a Council Tax Band B property in your area, if you live in a higher banded property.
+The maximum amount of Council Tax Support has changed from 1 April 2022 and everyone of working age will be responsible for at least 20% of their annual Council Tax unless you receive Income Support, Job Seekers (income based) or Employment Support Allowance (income related).
+The maximum will also be capped to a Council Tax Band D property in your area, if you live in a higher banded property.
 Anyone of working age with capital £6,000 and over will not qualify.

 When we work out Council Tax Support claims, we start by looking at your total household income.